FADEDElement/TNTMode/README.md

 ## Getting Started

+WARNING: Please use on a new world as this once loaded will summon tnt at your feet.

 ### Installing

 * Download Here: [Releases](https://github.com/FADEDElement/TNTMode/releases)
-* Unzip the TNT Mode.zip file
-* Move the TNT Mode folder into MCFunction folder in your desired world
+* Move the TNT Mode .zip file into MCFunction folder in your desired world
 * Go into the world and us /reload

-## What I used / learned
-*

 ## Authors